 On this visit, you will have to submit some documents, which we have listed above.
 A sticker and a date stamp will be affixed to your passport upon the completion of your file by the OFII.

 Other types of Carte de Sejour

 For every other Carte de Sejour you will have to show up at the French prefecture or sub-prefecture near your home in France, and apply for one by submitting the documents mentioned above.
 If you are in Paris, you will have to apply at the Paris Police Prefecture.

 Carte de Resident

-For this type of residence card, you will also have to apply at the French prefecture or sub-prefecture in your country.
+For the Carte de Resident, you will also have to apply at the French prefecture or sub-prefecture in your country.
 Submit the documents listed above, alongside with French translations of the documents in another language.